skuid/helm-value-store/README.md

 A helm plugin for working with Helm Release data

 Usage:
+  helm-value-store [flags]
-  helm value-store [command]
+  helm-value-store [command]

 Available Commands:
-  create      create a release in the release store dump        dump the JSON representation of releases delete      delete a release in the release store get-values  get the values of a release install     install or upgrade a release list        list the releases load        load a json file of releases update      update a release in the release store version     print the version number
+  completion  print the shell completion create      create a release in the release store delete      delete a release in the release store dump        dump the JSON representation of releases get-values  get the values of a release help        Help about any command install     install or upgrade a release list        list the releases load        load a json file of releases update      update a release in the release store version     print the version number

+Flags:
+      --backend string          The backend for the value store (default "dynamodb") --dynamodb-table string   Name of the dynamodb table (default "helm-charts") -h, --help                    help for helm-value-store

-Use "value-store [command] --help" for more information about a command.
+Use "helm-value-store [command] --help" for more information about a command.

 ```

 ## License